erdemergin/mcp-server-atlassian-jira/README.md

     - Check your permissions for the specific project or issue.
 - **JQL Query Errors (400):**
     - Carefully check JQL syntax (field names, operators, functions like `currentUser()`, quotes around strings).
 Refer to [Atlassian JQL documentation](https://support.atlassian.com/jira-software-cloud/docs/jql-fields/).
+- **Development Information Not Showing:**
+    - Ensure your Jira instance has development tools integration (Bitbucket, GitHub, etc.) properly configured.
+    - Verify the issue has linked commits/branches/PRs and that you have permission to view them.
+    - Check that your commits mention the issue key in their messages (e.g., "PROJ-123: Fix bug").
 - **Enable Debug Logs:** Set `DEBUG=true` environment variable (e.g., add `"DEBUG": "true"` in `configs.json` or run `DEBUG=true npx ...`).

 ## For Developers: Contributing